florestefano1975/comfyui-prompt-composer/README.md

 **Single Text Node**, **Multiple Text Node**, **Styler Node**, **Effect Node** and **Grouping Node** have an entry point (_text_in_opt_) to concatenate unlimitedly with the other nodes, and _active_ switch option for fast by-pass.

+## Custom Lists Node

+Create the TXT files in the custom-lists folder and insert the selector entries into each of them.
+You can create lists with simple items or libraries with entire prompts, so you can reuse and combine them as you like.

 ## Deprecated Nodes

 Nodes **Effect** and **Styler** are deprecated and will not receive future updates.